aesirkth/flight-controller/README.md

 ## Hardware

-The Flight Controller is a single PCB with power management, sensors, radio communciation, and driver for the actuators used udring the flight.
+The Flight Controller is a single PCB with power management, sensors, radio communciation, and driver for the actuators used during the flight.

 A more detailed description of the hardware is given in [doc/hardware_description.md](doc/hardware_description.md)